Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 - Gronkowski has been the target of 89 of his team's 731 passing attempts this season, or 12.2% of the target share.

-- Gronkowski has seen the ball thrown his way 11 times in the red zone this season, 9.1% of his team's 121 red zone pass attempts.
+- With 11 targets in the red zone this season, Gronkowski has been on the receiving end of 9.1% of his team's 121 red zone pass attempts.

 - The Buccaneers have run 65.5% passing plays and 34.5% rushing plays this season.
 They rank second in the NFL in scoring.